aqarib-quantum/Gmail_automation/README.md

 ## You should have a xlsx file named as credentials, Which should have all emails and passwords for login

+* The accounts should be logined at least once in your browser or you can use specific proxies for logined credentials.

 ## You should have a xlsx file named as receptions, Which should have all emails address for sending mails to them.